Codon-Ops/n8n-lab/README.md

 # Local N8N Development Lab

-This repository is a collection of configuration files that define a single `n8n` server running N8N Community Edition and a `Postgres` database.
-Compiled by Kura Labs, it is intended to faciliate local N8N development and experimentation for learning and instruction purposes.
+This repository is a collection of configuration files that define a single `n8n` server running N8N Community Edition, a `Postgres` database, and a simple Jupyter Notebook environment.
+Compiled by Kura Labs, it is intended to faciliate local N8N and Python development, as well as experimentation for learning and instruction purposes.

 ## Quickstart